-‡‡ + a b | e a u
+‡ + a b | e a u

-Nationally in 2021-22, 12.2 per cent of clients experiencing homelessness had returned to homelessness after a period of more secure housing (figure 19.7b).
+Nationally in 2023-24, 10.3% of clients experiencing homelessness had returned to homelessness after a period of more secure housing (figure 19.7b).

-Data are complete (subject to caveats) for the current reporting period.
+- Data is comparable (subject to caveats) across jurisdictions and over time. - Data is complete (subject to caveats) for the current reporting period.